Max Planck Institute for Chemistry: Staff

-At the beginning of 2014 about 300 people were employed at the institute, including 77 scientists, 122 junior scientists and 11 trainees (mechanical workshop and electronics).
+The institute employs approximately 350 staff members across five departments: Aerosol Chemistry, Atmospheric Chemistry, Climate Geochemistry, Multiphase Chemistry, and Particle Chemistry.

 Max Planck Graduate School (MPGS)

 The Max Planck Graduate School (MPGS) at MPI for Chemistry offers a PhD program in atmospheric chemistry and physics, environmental physics and geophysics.
 The program should enable the PhD students to widen their knowledge and skills beyond the research topic of the doctoral project by visiting different lectures, workshops, soft skill courses, an annual PhD Symposium and summer schools.
 It was established by the Max Planck Society in January 2003.
 The Graduate School is in close cooperation with the University of Mainz (Institute for Physics of the Atmosphere), the University of Heidelberg (Institute for Environmental Physics), University of Frankfurt (Institute for Atmospheric and Environmental Sciences).